Skip to content

 vegetarian, lactose

-To render the labels, the localize filter must be used.
+To render the labels, use the localize filter.

 {{ deal.company.buyingstatus | localize }}